yadvendra17/yadvendra17/README.md

 I'm **Yadvendra**, an Information Technology student based in India.

-I work with **JavaScript**, **TypeScript**, and **Python** — building across the full stack with **React**, **Next.js**, **Node.js**, and **AWS**.
+I work with **JavaScript**, **TypeScript**, and **Python**, building across the full stack with **React**, **Next.js**, **Node.js**, and gradually learning **AWS**.
 My current focus is on **data analytics** and intelligent systems: finding meaning in data and translating it into products that feel intuitive.

-I'm currently building **AetherTune Pro** — an advanced, context-aware music recommendation system, evolving from the original AetherTune I developed.
+I'm currently building **AetherTune Pro** an advanced, context-aware music recommendation system, evolving from the original AetherTune I developed.
 The project sits at the intersection of data pipelines, user context modelling, and real-time personalisation.

 I'm drawn to problems where engineering rigour and thoughtful design meet.

-Outside of code, I spend time with music — from ambient to classical — reading across philosophy and fiction, and thinking through the bigger questions that don't have clean answers.
+Off the clock, I spend time with music, from ambient to classical.
+I immerse myself into reading across philosophy and fiction, and thinking through the bigger questions that don't have clean answers.
+I avidly follow

 Open to internships, collaborations, and conversations about data, software, and ideas.